kriber82/AdventOfCraft2024/exercise/kotlin/day05/thoughts.md

       - => Test for that first!
   - New test discovered: Invalid EIDs due to more than 8 digits
   - New test discovered: Invalid EIDs due to less than 8 digits
-- Test: Extract first six digits from full EID (new)
+- Test 2: Extract first six digits from full EID (new)
   - observation: fluidly switching to testing an aspect I see on EID, rather than on the validator
   - observation: reasoning about eid parts will need accessors for them -> new tests
+- Test 3: Compute control key from first six digits
+  -
+- TODO: split tests into EID and EidValidator

 - Open tests:
-  - Compute control key from first six digits
   - EID: get control key
   - EID: get gender
   - EID: get birth year